OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 ![Photo](images/output.png)

-When testing the fine-tuned models to make predictions about new data, Chukwudi demonstrated that both models yielded identical results, and 89% accuracy.
+When testing the fine-tuned models to make predictions about new data, Okereafor demonstrated that both models yielded identical results, and 89% accuracy.

 ## Model Deployment